-Section 6.04 of SB 1 (the "Oath").
+Section 6.03 of SB 1 (the "Oath").

-- 146. Additionally, SB 1 now specifies that the Oath is taken under penalty of perjury-threatening assistants with criminal liability for violating the Oath. - 147.
-The new Oath provisions unlawfully restrict the sort of assistance that a voter may receive.
+133. Additionally, SB 1 now specifies that the Oath is taken under penalty of perjury-threatening assistants with criminal liability for violating the Oath.

+- 134. The new Oath provisions unlawfully restrict the sort of assistance that a voter may receive.
 The new Oath provisions require the assistant to swear under penalty of perjury that "I will confine my assistance to reading the ballot to the voter, directing the voter to read the ballot, marking the voter's ballot, or directing the voter to mark the ballot" and no longer allows assistants to answer a voter's questions.
-This drastic limitation on the sort of assistance that can be provided and the threat of felony prosecution for perjury will prevent voters from receiving the assistance they need to vote. - 148.
+This drastic limitation on the sort of assistance that can be provided and the threat of felony prosecution for perjury will prevent voters from receiving the assistance they need to vote. - 135.
 Individuals with disabilities are those with physical and/or mental impairments that substantially limit one or more of their major life activities, including but not limited to "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and/or working."
-42 U.S.C. § 12102(1), (2); 45 C.F.R. § 1232.3(h). - 149.
-In general, individuals with disabilities need a wide range of options for assistance based on their wide range of unique needs. - 150.
-The Oath's narrow view of the types of assistance voters might need will prevent voters with disabilities and voters with limited English proficiency from receiving the type of assistance they need even if they manage to secure assistants.
+42 U.S.C. § 12102(1), (2); 45 C.F.R. § 1232.3(h). - 136.
+In general, individuals with disabilities need a wide range of options for assistance based on their wide range of unique needs. - 137.
+The Oath's narrow view of the types of assistance voters might need prevents voters with disabilities and voters with limited English proficiency from receiving the type of assistance they need even if they manage to secure assistants. - 138.
+The Oath prohibits an assistant from answering a voter's questions, helping the voter navigate the polling place, or providing any other type of necessary-but unspecified-assistance.
+The ban on assistants answering a voter's questions will severely restrict the ability of assistants to help voters.
+Individuals may need to ask a question about how to operate the voting machine, what a particular instruction means, whether a translation is correct, or for whom the individual had previously stated they wanted to vote.
+Voters, including voters with visual impairments, also need help navigating the polling place.
+But pursuant to SB 1, if an assistant provides such help, they could be subject to felony prosecution for violating the Oath.